abantos/bolt/docs/source/using_bolt.rst

 Using Bolt
 ################################################################################

-You've decided to use Bolt in your project (or maybe just try it out to see what it can do for you).
-Great!
-This is a great place to start.
-This section will show you how to get started with Bolt and what it can do for you.

-The following sections will drive you through the process of installing Bolt, setup your first bolt task file, and start running automated tasks with Bolt.
-They will show you how to use some of the tasks that are provided with Bolt, and how to customize their execution.
-The :doc:`Getting Started <using/getting_started>` section is a good start; then, you can dive into more advance topics.
+You want to try Bolt?
+That's great!
+You can start by installing Bolt and creating your first `boltfile.py`.
+You can find how to do it in the :doc:`Getting Started <using/getting_started>` guide.
+Then, you can check the other topics in this section to learn more about Bolt, its features, and how to create your own tasks.

 ..  toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     using/getting_started
+    using/disecting_boltfile
     using/provided_tasks
+    using/custom_tasks